 Then there’s the comprehensive homebrew supplies section, added in 2011, presided over by brewer Damien Binder.
 It’s an obvious way of connecting with the longstanding and still flourishing local homebrew scene that cradled so many of today’s admired professional brewers.

-“If you’re a homebrewer,” observes Sid, “you drink craft beer, and there are plenty of drinkers who might get interested in brewing, so we do starter kits.
+“If you’re a homebrewer,” observes Sid, “you drink craft beer, and there are plenty of craft beer drinkers who might get interested in brewing, so we do starter kits.
 We’re very hands on with our customers – we’ll even give feedback on beers that went wrong.”

-In August 2012, the whole store got a revamp, rebranding as Krisp Market and bringing the overall stocking policy more in line with the side by focusing on natural, artisanal, local and organic food and other specialities.
+In August 2012, the whole store got a revamp, rebranding as Krisp Market and bringing the overall stocking policy more in line with the craft beer side by focusing on natural, artisanal, local and organic food and other specialities.
 The fine wine range is expanding, and a well chosen selection of specialist spirits, notably whiskies and bourbons, complements the beer offer.

 Such initiatives have helped build up a loyal following including some who are daily or near-daily visitors.
 But the beer tourists who flock to San Diego in increasing numbers are calling in too after seeking out the place online.
 The Mikhails have also noticed more women discovering craft beer, particularly sour beers and stouts.
 “The old association with beer bellies is going at last,” says Omar.